New Comic Book Character With Autism Inspires Kindness

 Scarlet’s first appearance into Archie Comics is titled “Kindness Works”.

 If I had only had this particular comic when my student reported unkindness, I feel it would have aided in “engagement “!
 I support and promote the use of comic books in the classroom.
 It’s a magical method to spark conversation on topics that are on difficult to approach!
 Rich graphics spark the brain for analysis.
-This provides the reader the opportunity to expand the story, build values, and internalize thought in a way that makes sense to the reader.
+This provides the reader with the opportunity to expand the story, build values, and internalize thought in a way that makes sense to the reader.
 I coined the phrase Comic Books + Children = Read, Knowledge, and Confidence!

 Why not, I say!
 Stories change hearts.
 Stories change minds.
 Stories provide hope!
 The next time you see a superhero movie, remember superheroes can be more than just getting that fictional bad guy.
 They can be the path to open meaningful conversation, such as Autism, Inclusion, various learning styles, and the need for kindness.

 It’s really important to know that if people have trouble verbally communicating, that does not mean that they do not understand what is being said or done.
-The character of Scarlet Saltee desires to have friends and struggles doing so, due to the fact that her social cues sometimes makes it difficult for her to form friendships.
+The character of Scarlet Saltee desires to have friends and struggles to do so, due to the fact that her social cues sometimes makes it difficult for her to form friendships.

-Many in Scarlet’s position feel some people make fun of them, because they don’t understand that their behaviors are sometimes about being Autistic.
+Many in Scarlet’s position feel some people make fun of them because they don’t understand that their behaviors are sometimes about being Autistic.
 Sometimes, people can be mean and Autistic people do not know how to tell them how bad it feels.
 It can be really hard.
 Scarlet says, “We are all unique, but have some things in common.

 So I am part of a big community!
 It would be really cool if people who aren’t Autistic could learn about Autism from Autistic people, and also from trusted resources, and stuff, instead of believing rumors and stereotypes.
 YOU can be a voice for Inclusion for All!”